yairm210/Unciv/Mods.md

 Copy it to a `/maps` folder in your *mod*, and you're done!

+### Adding Wonder Splash Screens

+You can add wonder images to mods and they'll be displayed instead of the standard icon when a wonder is finished.
+The image needs to be a .png and 2:1 ratio so for example 200x100 px.

+Add the images to `/android/Images/WonderImages`.
+They need to be named according to the name field in `Buildings.json`, so for example "Temple of Artemis.png" or "Stonehenge.png"

 ## Getting your mod out there

 In order to make your mod downloadable by anyone, you need to create a Github repository (instructions [here](https://docs.github.com/en/github/getting-started-with-github/create-a-repo))